Diversifying Investments and Maximizing Sharpe Ratio: a novel QUBO formulation: QUBO Formulation for Sharpe Ratio Optimization

+is the reward term for solutions that satisfy the constraint $\sum_i w_i = 1$.
+Note that our formulation only has a linear overhead in the number of variables required.

+The constants $\lambda_0$ and $\lambda_1$ are hyperparameters that can be chosen through educated guesses, grid-search, or black-box optimization methods such as Bayesian optimization \cite{snoek2012practical}.
+To ensure the satisfaction of the constraint, we should impose $\lambda_1 \gg \lambda_0$, which is convenient for classical devices with little numerical error on the encoding, but less convenient on a quantum annealer.

-On the other hand, it must be noted that such a formulation is used as a proxy for the Sharpe Ratio, as its optimization does not mathematically equate to the maximization of the Sharpe Ratio as it is defined (ref. \ref{maxsharpe}).
-Namely, defining for simplicity the variables $z_m = x_{ik}$ $\forall m=1,\cdots,K*N$ and knowing that $K=9$:
+However, it is important to note that optimizing these formulations does not directly equate to maximizing the Sharpe Ratio as it is mathematically defined in \ref{maxsharpe}.
+It is desirable to construct an objective function that accurately reflects the definition of the Sharpe Ratio.
+Namely, defining for simplicity the variables $z_m = x_{ik}$ $\forall m=1,\cdots,p*n$ and knowing that $p=9$:

-Building on this consideration, we take the quadratic model for the Max-Sharpe problem as introduced in \cite{cornuejols_2006} and propose a new formulation by implementing it as a QUBO model.
-Such choice allows to maintain faithfulness with the original Sharpe Ratio definition.
-This is described in greater detail in section \ref{quadratic}.
+This is due to the lack of information related to the Sharpe Ratio of the overall portfolio.
+Instead, only individual contributes of each asset's Sharpe Ratio and a correlation factor between assets are taken into account.
+Therefore, we propose a novel formulation that aims to maintain faithfulness to the original definition of the Sharpe Ratio.